 Mission & History

-Through this event we quickly discovered that many of us in the CrossFit community have a strong desire to support families of the fallen.
+Through this event we quickly discovered that many of us in the CrossFit & athletic community have a strong desire to support families of the fallen.

 We are humbled and grateful for the sacrifice of these 31 and because of it, we are committed to showing each family that has sacrificed a loved one in service to our country that we support them and stand behind them.
-All funds raised will go to programs that support surviving military families.
+All funds raised will go to programs that support surviving & active duty military families.